Quantum capacity analysis of finite-dimensional lossy channels

+so that, according to the conjecture~\ref{equation:conjecture} we expect that the capacity value should be obtained by only using encoding that involve the level $|0\rangle$ and $|1\rangle$.
+This formally maps the problem into a qubit damping channel of probability amplitude $\gamma_{10}$ whose capacity ${\cal Q}^{(2)}(\gamma_{10})$ was derived in~\cite{adc}:

+To prove that this is indeed the case we start observing that on the face ABFE of R (identified by the condition $\gamma_{20}+ \gamma_{21}=1$, i.e. $\gamma_{22}=0$), Eq.~\eqref{equation:mad3conjecture} was derived~\cite{mad3} (it can also be derived as a consequence of Theorem~\ref{Teorema2}).
+We next focus on the face ACGE of R defined by the condition $2\gamma_{20}+ \gamma_{21}=1$.
+At the borders of such rectangle (i.e. on the sides $AC$, $CG$, $GE$, and $EA$) the capacity was computed in Ref.~\cite{mad3} with values which are also given by~\eqref{equation:mad3conjecture}, specifically

-We already know that the quantum capacity along the edges of ACGE remains $Q_{ADC}(\gamma_{10})$ we need to prove that this also holds inside the rectangle (see \figref{fig:acge}).
-To prove this, we fix $\gamma_{10}$, so that we can study the corresponding planar section of the parameter space in \figref{fig:MAD3-parameterSpace} which is depicted in \figref{fig:MAD3planar}.
-Using the monotonicity property \eqref{equation:monoMAD3}, we already know that going "up" and "down" in \figref{fig:MAD3planar} can only decrease the quantum capacity, so we obtain \figref{fig:MAD3planar2}.
-Following the same monotonicity rules, we also know that the capacity at fixed $\gamma_{10}$ in the ACGE rectangle, represented by the purple dashed line in \figref{fig:MAD3planar} has to be bigger than $Q_{ADC}(\gamma_{10})$ (see \figref{fig:qcapacityshape0}).
-Now we define a new region in the parameter space, described by the relation:
+see \figref{fig:acge}.
+To go beyond this initial observation we fix $\gamma_{10}$, so that we can study the corresponding planar section of the parameter space in \figref{fig:MAD3-parameterSpace} which is depicted in~{\figref{fig:MAD3planar}}: here the blue line belongs to the ABFE plane where the capacity is known to equal to ${\cal Q}^{(2)}(\gamma_{10})$, while the dashed purple line belongs instead to ACGE.
+From the monotonicity property of Corollary~\ref{corollary2}, we know that moving "up" or "right " in the $\gamma_{20}$, $\gamma_{21}$ depicted in \figref{fig:MAD3planar} can only decrease the quantum capacity value: this in particular implies that all the points contained in the region R contained between the ACGE and the ABFE plane must have capacity larger than or equal to ${\cal Q}^{(2)}(\gamma_{10})$.
+Notice next that from Eq.~\eqref{equation:mad3conjecture1} it follows that at point $a$ of ACGE (i.e. for $\gamma_{21}=0$) the capacity is indeed exactly equal to the lower bound ${\cal Q}^{(2)}(\gamma_{10})$.
+This implies that at least for the points of R which can be reached from $a$ via concatenation of "up" or "right" movement (purple triangle of the figure), must also have capacity value given by~\eqref{equation:mad3conjecture}.
+To extend this result to the remaining part of R, we focus on a new region in the parameter space, described by the relation: